-As per [10 CSR 20-9.010(4))], the facility is required to conduct operational monitoring.
+✓ As per [10 CSR 20-9.010(4))], the facility is required to conduct operational monitoring.
 These operational monitoring reports are to be submitted to the Department along with the MSOP discharge monitoring reports.

-The facility is a lagoon that is designed to discharge and is required to conduct operational control monitoring as follows:
+✓ The facility is a mechanical plant and is required to conduct operational control monitoring as follows: